The Arousal video Game AnnotatIoN (AGAIN) Dataset: AGAIN Dataset

 \subsection{Game Footage Videos}

-For realising first person annotation the gameplay footage of players had to be recorded and annotated by the players themselves.
+For realising first person annotation, the gameplay footage of players had to be recorded and annotated by the players themselves.
 As a result the raw AGAIN dataset features $1,116$ videos of around 2 mins each (i.e. over 37 hours of game footage).
 The video database contains more than $3\times10^6$ frames of video, which are recorded at $24$ FPS and have a resolution of $960\times600$ pixels.
-The characteristics of the AGAIN corpus enable the use of data-hungry deep learning methods for directly mapping affect to frame pixels \cite{makantasis2019pixels}.
+Such data can enable future research that employs computer vision and deep-learning to directly map pixels to emotions \cite{makantasis2019pixels}.
+Previous studies have shown promise in using general-purpose representations such as pixel data from game footage \cite{makantasis2021pixels}, and utilising audiovisual data for learning through privileged information \cite{makantasis2021privileged}.